 Cushing’s Decision App

-With all cases of canine Cushing's disease, it is about making a judgement call on whether to commence endocrine diagnostic testing.
-Some presenting features may enhance your suspicion of the disease’s presence; others may reduce that index of suspicion.
+With all cases of canine Cushing's syndrome, it is about making a judgement call on whether to commence endocrine diagnostic testing.
+Some presenting features may enhance your suspicion of the presence of the condition; others may reduce that index of suspicion.

 To get started, complete the app using example data from this case study.
 Follow the Decision App instructions, referring to the information below throughout.